philtherobot/charge/stirrup/doc/notes/international_support.md

 - opening and creating files with names using the user's code page characters
 - standard I/O on the console works for the user's code page and keyboard

+Explanation:
+> The idea here is to support running in the user's environment as it is configured.
+If a greek codepage is set, then we are getting greek correct is all the above situations by simply using regular `std::string`.
+In other words, we have a way to transparently support any codepage if the program is not actually peeking into the strings.

 Stretch goal:
 - All of the above, but for *any* Unicode character on top of respecting the user's code page.
 This may come for free from the above if it supports UTF-8.

+Explanation:
+> If a UTF-8 codepage is supported under Windows, then it would be nice if we could make use of that.
+This would give a user the possibility of configuring to UTF-8 and support all the Unicode.

 A first possibility is that Stirrup offers multi-platform support for code pages.
 Stirrup programs would handle the user's encoding correctly.